ruchi571993/NLP-on-Voicemail-texts-using-AWS/README.md

 # NLP-on-Voicemail-texts-using-AWS
 Convert incoming voicemail to text , use NLP for language detection, named entity recognition and key phrase identification.
-Send emails to based on key interpretations
+Send emails based on key interpretations